As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 3. Roundworms

-Roundworms are a common intestinal parasite in dogs.
-Although infestation occurs most often in puppies, dogs of all ages can be infected.
+How do you know if your dog has roundworms?
 When a dog has a case of roundworms, he’ll have diarrhea with mucus and streaks of blood, a distended abdomen, a rough hair coat, and poor growth (puppies).
-Your pup may also vomit up worms or pass them in the stool.
-If you suspect roundworms, take a fecal sample to your veterinarian.
+Your pup may also vomit up worms or pass them in the stool, as shown in the picture below.

 Dogs can get roundworms by licking or sniffing infected dog poop.
 The most common route of infections in puppies is from their mother.
 Pups of all ages can also pick up the parasite eggs if they eat infected carcasses of rodents, earthworms, and birds.
 The severity of the condition can range from asymptomatic to stunted growth.
-Treatment is easy and involves the administration of antiparasitic medications that kill adult worms.
-Depending on the severity of the infestation and your dog’s size, the cost of treatment can range from $75-$300.

 4. Hookworms

 An intestinal parasite, hookworms attach to your dog’s intestines and suck blood.
-They irritate your pup’s gastrointestinal system and cause anemia, weakness, poor growth, and bloody diarrhea.

 Similar to roundworms, dogs can get hookworms by ingesting the eggs, and pregnant bitches can pass the larvae through the placenta to developing puppies.
 Puppies can also pick hookworms from infected mothers when they nurse, and the parasites can pass through the skin.
 Also, like roundworms, hookworms can be treated with anthelmintic drugs, and the cost of the medications ranges from $50-150.